konterfektcesarza/Tic_tac_toe_RL-/README.md

-# Tic_tac_toe_RL-
+# Tic_tac_toe_RL
-Quick project based on the lecture of Sutton's "Reinforcement learning: an introduction".
-The implemented algorithm trains AI tabular search model for playing tic tac toe game.
+A project based on the lecture of Sutton's "Reinforcement learning: an introduction".
+The implemented algorithm trains simple AI able to play tic tac toe, and let's one play vs the trained agent.